vechicin/Bookstore/README.md

 - JavaScript, HTML, CSS
 - React/Redux

+## Running Project Locally

+To run the project locally make sure you run this command on your terminal

+`git clone git@github.com:vechicin/Bookstore.git`

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).